We crunched the numbers for eight Amazon Prime perks to help you figure out if the benefits outweigh the $119 fee.

 One nifty benefit of Prime membership is unlimited storage for your photos.
 While most storage services put a tight limit on the number of files you can store for free and can charge up to $119 per month for a terabyte of storage, Amazon lets you endlessly add photos to your account for free.
 Since Amazon itself charges $59.99 per year for a terabyte of storage, we figure this benefit is worth around $60 per year.

-8. Free delivery through Prime Pantry and Prime Now (Estimated value = $150/year)
+8. Grocery delivery through Amazon Fresh and Amazon Pantry (Estimated value = $150/year)

-Along with its two-day shipping benefits, Amazon currently offers several delivery services that – in conjunction with its recent acquisition of Whole Foods – could be the next big selling proposition for Prime membership.
+Along with its two-day shipping benefits, Amazon currently offers several delivery services that – in conjunction with its acquisition of Whole Foods in 2017 – could be the next big selling proposition for Prime membership.

-Its Prime Pantry service is available for most ZIP codes.
-Prime Pantry allows you to fill a “pantry box” with household items in smaller, “everyday” sizes and ship them on demand for a flat fee of $5.99 on orders of $35 or more.
-Members can also pay a $4.99 monthly membership fee to receive free shipping on orders of $10 or more.
+Its Amazon Pantry service is available for most ZIP codes.
+Pantry allows you to fill a “pantry box” with household items in smaller, “everyday” sizes and ship them on demand.
+For orders of $35 or more, Prime members qualify for free delivery.
+On all orders of $35 or less (for Prime members) and all non-Prime orders, a flat shipping fee of $5.99 applies.
 Most orders arrive within four business days.
-You can get the delivery fee waived if you add five “qualifying” items to the box.

-Essentially – if you live in a qualifying location – you can potentially get groceries delivered within two hours for free.
+Both of these services can be valuable offerings for customers wanting groceries or other home staples delivered right to their door.
 Considering what other delivery services – including Instacart – charge for this service, we value it at $150 per year.